-Member teams are encouraged to evaluate each mission and their potential response from a perspective of safety.
-This is typically done by senior personnel on the team (e.g. operations officer, president, chief).
-Evaluations may include who is responsible for incident command, the types of tasks that may be assigned to the team, the distance the incident is from the team's primary response area and proper PPE to be worn during the mission response.
-If the team feels that safety of its members may be compromised without due cause then they should decline the mission or the task and address the concern with the responsible authority.
-Accountability for each individual member of each team is a critical safety issue which the conference expects each team to address during each mission.
+Member Groups are encouraged to evaluate each mission and their potential response from a perspective of safety.
+This is typically done by senior personnel on the Group (e.g. operations officer, president, chief).
+Evaluations may include who is responsible for incident command, the types of tasks that may be assigned to the Group, the distance the incident is from the Group's primary response area and proper PPE to be worn during the mission response.
+If the Group feels that safety of its members may be compromised without due cause then they should decline the mission or the task and address the concern with the responsible authority.
+Accountability for each individual member of each Group is a critical safety issue which the conference expects each Group to address during each mission.

-Each member team will maintain a dispatching system to account for each individual member who responds to a call-out or mission.
+Each member Group will maintain a dispatching system to account for each individual member who responds to a call-out or mission.
 Dispatching system will include, at a minimum, the following capabilities:

-- Standard times during a call-out when an individual team member must contact their organization, or vice versa, to account for their location and/or status; - Account for the location and/or status of each team member during the entire mission response including travel to and from the mission; - Document the communication with each team member that includes the date and time that team member was contacted and a response received; - A method which the team stays informed of any changes in mission status and can communicate the change in mission status to each member engaged in the response; - A method by which each team member can be contacted at any time during the mission response; and - Procedures which train members of the team on the use of the dispatch system and appointed members on the operation of the dispatch system.
+- Standard times during a call-out when an individual Group member must contact their organization, or vice versa, to account for their location and/or status; - 2.
+Account for the location and/or status of each Group member during the entire mission response including travel to and from the mission; - Document the communication with each Group member that includes the date and time that Group member was contacted and a response received; - 4.
+A method which the Group stays informed of any changes in mission status and can communicate the change in mission status to each member engaged in the response; - 5.
+A method by which each Group member can be contacted at any time during the mission response; and - 6.
+Procedures which train members of the Group on the use of the dispatch system and appointed members on the operation of the dispatch system.

-Teams should not assume that the responsible authority is properly communicating safety considerations or risks when responding to a mission.
-Risks inherent to a mission include the travel requirements to and from the mission, the environmental setting of the mission, climatic factors, subject type, the reason for searching, and the team's own capabilities.
-Member teams should turn down a request for resources when the risk to the safety and well-being of their team members is exceeded by that team's tolerance for risk.
+Groups should not assume that the responsible authority is properly communicating safety considerations or risks when responding to a mission.
+Risks inherent to a mission include the travel requirements to and from the mission, the environmental setting of the mission, climatic factors, subject type, the reason for searching, and the Group's own capabilities.
+Member Groups should turn down a request for resources when the risk to the safety and well-being of their Group members is exceeded by that Group's tolerance for risk.

-4 Response to Request for Service
+IV.
+Response to Request for Service

-Responsible authorities (RAs) who are charged with locating the missing person and effecting the rescue will turn to SAR organizations such as the member teams of the conference for assistance.
-SAR teams offer knowledge, skills, and abilities which supplement the capabilities of the RA.
-SAR teams may have agreements such as a memorandum of understanding (MOU) that establishes methods of contact and expectations when an RA contacts that team.
-In effect, SAR teams act as consultants for the RA.
-SAR teams normally have strict policies against self-deployment and will act only after an RA directly requests their service.
-Member teams of the conference do not respond to requests for services from the general public, a request must come from a government organization.
-The remainder of this section describes the various methods by which services of member teams may be requested by an RA.
+Responsible authorities (RAs) who are charged with locating the missing person and effecting the rescue will turn to SAR organizations such as the member Groups of the conference for assistance.
+SAR Groups offer knowledge, skills, and abilities which supplement the capabilities of the RA.
+SAR Groups may have agreements such as a memorandum of understanding (MOU) that establishes methods of contact and expectations when an RA contacts that Group.
+In effect, SAR Groups act as consultants for the RA.
+SAR Groups normally have strict policies against self-deployment and will act only after an RA directly requests their service.
+Member Groups of the conference do not respond to requests for services from the general public, a request must come from a government organization.
+The remainder of this section describes the various methods by which services of member Groups may be requested by an RA.